-Fig.~\ref{fig:stage} shows a typical evolution in the presence of interaction, which is obtained by solving Eqs.~\eqref{nde} and~\eqref{nda} numerically.
-We find that the superrdiant mode typically experiences three stages: exponential growth, quasi-equilibrium, and power-law decay, which can be understood as follows.

 Initially, $\epsilon_{211}$ is very small, and its evolution is dominated by the linear term in Eq.~\eqref{nde}, in which case the mode will grow exponentially.
-The exponential growth continues until the $\gamma_{211}$ becomes almost zero due to black hole spin down in which case the cloud saturated, or the interaction terms in Eq.~\eqref{nde} becomes significant.
+The exponential growth continues until the $\gamma_{211}$ becomes almost zero due to black hole spin down in which case the cloud is saturated, or the interaction terms in Eq.~\eqref{nde} become significant.
 In the former case, the later evolution would be similar to that of free fields.
-In the later case, the exponential growth could be interrupted by the interaction corrections, and the superradiant cloud researches a quasi-equilibrium stage.
-By requiring the l.h.s. of Eq.~\eqref{nde} to be zero, one can define the dimensionless occupation number at the quasi-equilibrium stage $\epsilon_{eq}$.
-We expect the cloud reaches the quasi-equilibrium stage before saturation if $\epsilon_{\rm eq} < \epsilon_{\rm max}$.
+In the later case, the exponential growth could be interrupted by the interaction corrections, and the superradiant cloud reaches a quasiequilibrium stage.
+By requiring the lhs of Eq.~\eqref{nde} to be zero, one can define the dimensionless occupation number at the quasiequilibrium stage $\epsilon_{eq}$.
+We expect the cloud reaches the quasi-equilibrium stage before saturation if $\epsilon_{eq} < \epsilon_{max}$.